 Many of these unnecessary thoughts involve concerns about past or future, tend to be skewed in particular ways, and can also lead a person to go on many other unnecessary “thought tangents”.
 All of this thinking can really be for nothing and use up precious energy, and worse yet result in doing things and experiencing many consequences such that life becomes harder to live than it was before.
 Interesting, isn’t it?

 I have posted several examples of these kinds of thoughts in the slides below.
 They are common both for people who suffer with Borderline Personality Disorder (BPD) and those who don’t.
 Perhaps you have experienced some of them?
-I know I have… and still to this day face the challenge of acknowledging and adjusting how I think!
+I know that I have, and still to this day face the challenge of acknowledging and adjusting how I think!

 It is important to realize that human thoughts can take on all sorts of forms: they can be extremely simple, they can be extremely complicated, or they can be somewhere in the middle.
 You will notice that the unhealthy (or “useless”) types of thoughts tend to have “biases” or “extremes’ in the ways that they are worded, and likewise do not make space for information that could help put things into different perspectives.
 Notice also how these kinds of thoughts will result in a more extreme emotional experience, just because of the way they are worded (including words like “always”, “never”, etc.).
+One of the BreakAway MHE blog articles explains more about common BPD language issues.

 When a person is working through Borderline Personality Disorder (BPD), it is very important for that person to become mindfully aware of the types of thoughts that form his thinking pattern.
 It is also very important for a person with BPD to become mindfully aware of the feelings that are experienced when these thoughts happen, so that eventually that person can effectively attend to the feelings and take steps to adjust the thoughts that got him to this feeling place.
 Remaining stuck in a very difficult “feeling place” for too long usually results in some sort of ineffective reaction or impulsive behavior, and this can result in more life problems and regrets.